luxonis/depthai-docs-website/source/pages/tutorials/local_convert_openvino.rst

       $MYRIAD_COMPILE -m [INSERT PATH TO MODEL XML FILE] -ip U8 -VPU_MYRIAD_PLATFORM VPU_MYRIAD_2480 -VPU_NUMBER_OF_SHAVES 4 -VPU_NUMBER_OF_CMX_SLICES 4

-#. :ref:`Create the blob config file` based on the model output.
+#. :ref:`Create the blob configuration file` based on the model output.
 #.
 Use this model in your script

 You’re on your way!
 You can find the `complete code for this tutorial on GitHub. <https://github.com/luxonis/depthai-tutorials/blob/master/2-face-detection-retail/face-detection-retail-0004.py>`__